ha5ha6/judy_blog/_posts/2019-10-29-data-structrue-list.markdown

 **leetcode 135 - Candy [H]**
 Giving at least one candy to every kid, higher score one gets more.
-Minimum candy should be distributed?
+What is the number of minimum candies should be distributed?

 Example 1:
 Input: [1,0,2]